Gut Health Secrets Every Mom Needs to Know

 Minimize Your Toxic Burden

 Your toxic burden refers to the cumulative load of harmful substances your body is exposed to from your environment, food, water, and everyday products.
-For highly sensitive individuals, including moms, these toxins can overwhelm your system and exacerbate gut imbalances, immune dysregulation, and even emotional stress.
+For some, these toxins can overwhelm your system and exacerbate gut imbalances, immune dysregulation, and even emotional stress.
 Addressing and reducing this toxic load is a crucial step toward achieving better gut health and overall well-being.

 Here are some practical ways to lower your toxic burden: